-Business confidence indicates to what extent the mood among entrepreneurs in the Dutch private sector is positive or negative.
-In addition, it indicates the direction in which the Dutch economy (the gross domestic product) is expected to develop.
+The Business confidence indicates to what extent the mood among entrepreneurs in the Dutch private sector is positive or negative with regard to the commercial situation, including the economic climate.

 Target population